Plaza Hotel: Sonnabend operation

 Upon Sonny Sonnabend's death in 1964, his son Roger took over the hotel.
 Further changes to the hotel's ownership occurred the next year, when Sol Goldman and Alexander DiLorenzo's firm, Wellington Associates, bought an option to obtain a half-interest in the underlying land from Hilton.
-The policy of only allowing men to have lunch at the Oak Room was ended in 1969.
+The policy of allowing only men to have lunch at the Oak Room was ended in 1969.
 In 1971, HCA, by then renamed Sonesta Hotels, announced another round of renovations.
 This included the redecoration of the Grand Ballroom, as well as the replacement of the Edwardian Room with a restaurant called the Green Tulip, whose pink, lime, and brown design by Sally Dryden received a largely negative reception from the public.
 The ballroom was also renovated at this time.

 The renovations coincided with a decline in Sonesta's and the Plaza's finances, with the hotel recording negative net income in 1971.
 Sonesta repurchased the Plaza Hotel from Wien in 1972.
 Shortly afterward, Sonesta looked to sell its interest in the hotel to Harry Helmsley, and Wellington attempted to take over Sonesta by buying its shares.
 Both the sale and the attempted Sonesta takeover were unsuccessful; and Wellington made an offer for Sonesta's share of the hotel in April 1974, which Sonesta refused.